lviffy/BlockOPs/frontend/CREDENTIALS_SETUP.md

 2. **Create a New App**
    - Click "Create App" or "New App"
-   - Enter app name (e.g., "N8NRollUP")
+   - Enter app name (e.g., "BlockOps")
    - Choose your environment (Development for local dev)

 3. **Get Your App ID**